Motivational Speaker, Philanthropist, Community Activist

 He served as the Director of The Young Adult Life Enhancement Program for TAP (Total Action for Progress) in conjunction with The U.S. Department of Labor.
 The program provides court involved youth ages 14 to 24 with mentoring, life skills training, reintegration services, trade skill certifications as well as a second chance as they triumphantly become “cycle breakers”.

-Currently, Jeff May is the Managing Director of Impact for City Year in San Antonio, Texas.
+Most recently, Jeff May was the Managing Director of Impact for City Year in San Antonio, Texas.
 City Year San Antonio works alongside teachers and community partners to support students across the city providing academic, student engagement and social emotional learning support for students and families within the San Antonio Independent School District.

 His aim is to save, redirect and inspire one life at a time.

 Please fill out the form below to contact Jeff or to inquire about securing him for your next event and/or consulting needs!